glitchdotcom/Pupdates-CMS/README.md

 This is a simple starter project that uses [Parcel](https://parceljs.org/) to build the client bundle, [Material UI](https://material-ui.com/) as the main React Component library, and [Express](https://expressjs.com/) in the backend.
 It also uses [Babel](https://babeljs.io/) and [ESLint](https://eslint.org/).

 As always in Glitch, you can decide what to keep and what to remove.
 For example, you might not want Material UI.
-Later in this document it is explained how to get rid of it.
+Later we explain how to get rid of it.

 ## How to use this?